serenascripts/SerenaLawrence.github.io/README.md

 # Hi, I'm Serena Lawrence

-I'm a 23-year-old computer science student at **Boise State University**, passionate about technology, problem-solving, and building things that matter.
+I'm a 23-year-old computer science student at **Boise State University**, passionate about technology and problem-solving.
+You can find this page at: https://serenascripts.github.io/SerenaLawrence.github.io/

 ---